-- Identify how ASIC intends to exercise its product intervention powers in general terms and with respect to sectors it has announced it is planning to use them for
+- Identify how ASIC intends to exercise its product intervention powers in general terms and in the product segments where it has already taken action

-- Evaluate how the conduct of financial services institutions in Australia will be impacted by design and distribution obligations and product intervention powers.
+- Evaluate how financial services will be impacted by design and distribution obligations and product intervention powers.

 Our learning management system provides you and your organisation all the usual features you’ve come to expect – an intuitive interface, reliable access to content, and insightful reporting.

 Each CPD course has specific learning outcomes, reflections and extra resources and activities, and is assessed via a short online multiple choice quiz.
 You have 8 weeks to complete the course.